droidian/porting-guide/debugging-tips.md

 Some devices have an some HID interfaces which are not used by Droidian.
 These interfaces might get registered as things such as keyboard or mouse.

 As a result you might see a cursor on the screen for no obvious reason.

+To find information about the input device, `libinput-tools` can be installed and used

+	(device)# apt install libinput-tools

+To get a list of all devices

+	(device)# libinput list-devices

+To monitor inputs

+	(device)# libinput debug-events

 To hide this event node a udev rule can be added